exhuma/python-course-basic/index.rst

 .. rm         Remove files from the working tree and from the index
 ..    --cached
 .. mv         Move or rename a file, a directory, or a symlink
-..    equivalend to remove -> add
+..    equivalent to remove -> add
 .. log        Show commit logs
 ..    >> git clone https://github.com/schacon/simplegit-progit
 ..
 Author vs. Committer